 f.
-Once the players are in the proper position, the official shallensure that the crosses are positioned such that the ball is in the middle of the head of each crosse. g.
+Once the players are in the proper position, the official shall ensure that the crosses are positioned such that the ball is in the middle of the head of each crosse. g.
 Once the official is satisfied with the positioning of the players' crosses, he shall instruct the players to remain motionless by saying "Set."
 For hearing impaired players, a reasonable accommodation for the "set" command and whistle sound will be provided.

-Rationale: One of the changes made this past season for Covid modifications was for officials to place the ball on the ground first to indicate where the faceoff will occur.
-This rule has provided a visible marker for where players shall setup up for the faceoff.
+Rationale: One of the changes made for Covid modifications was for officials to place the ball on the ground first to indicate where the faceoff will occur.
+This rule provided a visible marker for where players are to setup up for the faceoff.
 Players standing rather than kneeling compliments the changes in "a", "f", and "g" to play the ball first.
-Restricts face-off players from using the "moto-grip" to favor a standing neutral grip.
-Like the previous rule proposals, this will result in a fair and safer faceoff.
+Further it restricts face-off players from using the "moto-grip" to favor a standing neutral grip.